 - The hearing is the mechanical motion of the vibrations detected in the inner ear through a series of tiny bones to tiny hairs.

-- It refers the thought of flavor felt in the mouth and throat in touch with any substances such as food, certain minerals, chemicals, and toxin, etc. Remember it is fully different from the sense of smell.
+- It refers to the thought of flavour felt in the mouth and throat in touch with any substances such as food, certain minerals, chemicals, and toxin, etc. Remember it is fully different from the sense of smell.